kubedb/docs/docs/guides/mariadb/distributed/overview/index.md

 kubeslice-rbac-rw-admin   1         68s
 ```

-Set `kubeslice.io/node-type=gateway` labels on the nodes where the worker controller schedule.
+Now, set `kubeslice.io/node-type=gateway` labels on the nodes where the worker controller will be scheduled.
 Do this for all worker cluster.

 Run the following command on `demo-controller` cluster
 ```bash